FUBiS Term II 2026 (May 30 - July 11)

 Course Description

 Students will gain understanding of the main art movements and relevant artists from the Renaissance to the postwar period as well as the basic concepts and terminology of art history.
-Visits to the outstanding collections of Berlin museums (according to Covid-19 regulations) will allow the participants to study in depth specific artifacts and to learn how to look closely at works of art.
+Particular attention will be given to the experience of studying artworks in person.
+Visits to the outstanding collections of Berlin museums and in-class exercises will train students to observe attentively, engaging with the artwork as a complex object of visual, material, and historical meaning.
+Learning to look closely, as a form of critical attention, is at the core of the course’s methodology.

 Course days: Tuesday & Friday